christophstrasen/WorldObserver/docs_internal/code_architecture.md

 Probes are for “the engine doesn’t tell us” cases.
 The key design constraints:
 - they must be time-sliced (bounded work per tick),
-- they must run inside the registry tick window (`FactRegistry:tickHook_add`) so runtime budgets can account for them, and
+- they must run inside the registry tick window (`FactRegistry:attachTickHook`) so runtime budgets can account for them, and
 - interest knobs should be honest about what they control:
   - **Best case:** a knob reduces *upstream probe cost* (less scanning per tick, or less scanning per second).
   - **Sometimes unavoidable:** a knob only reduces *emission volume* after scanning (we still do the scan, but we emit fewer records).